 When it comes to search engine optimization, content is still king.
-A few pillar pieces of content on your blog can lead to thousands of pageviews and sales leads over time.
+Doing a little bit of keyword research to create few pillar pieces of content on your blog can double your blog traffic and sales leads over time.
 Which is why it’s important to build a solid content strategy—one loaded with content ideas that will interest your target audience and high-ranking keywords for your industry.

 What’s the point in writing amazing content if no one is ever going to find it, right?
 (Your family and close friends don’t count.)